Skip to content

 How do I submit articles for the Journal?

-Please send the article to the Editor at journaleditor@ngaugesociety.com.
+Please send the article to the Editor.
 If you want to send more than 2 MB of photographs, please use a (free) file transfer service such as WeTransfer.com.

 How long should an article be?